araqueheinz/udemy-node/README.md

  - nodemon server.js -e js,hbs --> -e stands for extensions.
 By doing this nodemon will keep an eye to all the files with the extension js and hbs.
  - fs.appendFile('file name', data to store + '\n') --> \n means next line.
  - npm install example --save-dev --> dev means it will only be required on the dev environment not production.
+ - * nodemon --exec 'npm test' --> --exec 'npm test' this flag tells nodemon that we are going to specify a command to run.

 ## Section 2